 Environment—flooded soils and extended rain events associated with a major storm, along with the hot and humid weather typical for Florida during summer and early fall, are ideal conditions for successful pathogen infections into blueberry plants.
 These same conditions also promote post-infection symptom development and continued spread of many blueberry diseases.

-Another important practice is to resume scouting for disease symptoms and insect pests and to begin to apply management and control recommendations as appropriate.
-See EDIS Publication HS1156, 2019 Florida Blueberry Integrated Pest Management Guide (https://edis.ifas.ufl.edu/hs380).
-Ideally, applications of Ridomil or another mefenoxam fungicide for Phytophthora root rot prevention will have already been made in early summer prior to hurricane activity.
-Two applications of these products per year are allowed, and where a second application was not made earlier, consider making that application prior to a predicted storm impact where possible.
-When not possible, the second application can be made after waters have receded either in a banded bed application or through certain irrigation systems (consult the product label for specifics).
-These applications can help prevent root rot development, but they will not cure plants severely affected or those dying from flooding (hypoxia).
+- Ideally, applications of Ridomil or another mefenoxam fungicide that help prevent Phytophthora root rot will have already been made in early summer prior to hurricane activity.
+Two applications of these products per year are allowed, and where a second application was not made earlier, consider making that application prior to a predicted storm impact when possible.
+When not possible, the second application can be made after waters have receded either in a banded bed application or through certain irrigation systems.
+(Consult the product label for more details.)
+These applications can help prevent root rot development, but they will not cure severely affected plants or those dying from flooding (hypoxia).
 Also consider making foliar applications of phosphorous acid products (“phytes”) when field conditions allow.

-- Good recordkeeping is also important to document any losses suffered, including detailed production records from prior years and pictures and video of all areas of the farm affected by the storm.
+- Good recordkeeping is important to document any losses suffered.
+Include detailed production records from prior years and pictures and video of all areas of the farm affected by the storm.

 Clouser, R., A. Hodges, C. Court, J. Vansickle, and S. Stefanou.
 2017.
 Impacts of Hurricane Irma on Florida Agriculture: Update #4.
 UF/IFAS Food and Resource Economics Department.